Bladder augmentation and Mitrofanoff

 What happens after the operation?

 Your child will come back to the ward to recover.
 For the first day or so, he or she will have a drip giving fluids and medications until the bowel starts to recover.
-Your child will also have a nasogastric (NG) tube, which goes up the nose and into the stomach (nasogastric or NG tube) to drain away any fluid from the stomach.
+Your child will also have a nasogastric (NG) tube, which goes up the nose and into the stomach to drain away any fluid from the stomach.
 The drip and NG tube will be removed when your child starts eating and drinking again.

 Your child will also have a suprapubic catheter for a while after the operation to allow the bladder to heal.
 This catheter will be connected to a collection bag, so urine can drain freely from the bladder.
 Younger children may use double nappies instead of a collection bag, so that the catheters drain into the outermost nappy.
 The Mitrofanoff will have a catheter inserted into it to ensure that the tube stays open.